 A resident is considered 'in house' when they stay overnight at the Adult Corrections Facility.
 These residents may spend their full sentence at the facility, or they may have permission to leave during the day for work or school and return in the evening.
-All residents at the County Home School and Juvenile Detention Center are considered in house.
+All residents at the Youth Residential Treatment Center and Juvenile Detention Center are considered in house.
 Individuals who have been sentenced to a detention alternative, such as Electronic Home Monitoring, are not considered in house residents and therefore are not counted in this data.

 What is the difference between 'maximum physical capacity' and 'functional capacity'?

 'Maximum physical capacity' is the total number of residents a correctional facility can house; 'functional capacity' is the maximum number of residents a correctional facility would like to house for safety and security reasons.
 Functional capacity is typically 85% of a facility's physical capacity.

 Why is 'median daily population' used instead of average daily population?